TheDolentCity/jotun/src/content/docs/building-a-jotun/building-an-ai.md

 | 9   | L     | Y      |
 | 0   | M     | Z      |

-Jotun AI are sometimes referred to with nicknames, abbreviations of their serial numbers, or by the name of the mechanical jotun itself.
+Jotun AI are sometimes referred to with nicknames, abbreviations of their serial numbers, or by the name of the mechanicalJotun itself.